-Students “learn more than one thing at a time” in their group and individual work: they speak while reading; they listen while observing; they read while writing; and so forth.
+Students “learn more than one thing at a time” in their group and individual work: they write while reading; they make notes while listening; they speak while monitoring; and so forth.
 More importantly, they use these opportunities to achieve linguistic equilibrium and apply it to their writing and discussion assignments in academically astute ways.
 We recognize that although writing and discussion skills are obvious measures of student success, it is the acquisition of outstanding reading and comprehension skills that underpins them and ensures their emergence.
-Hence, we expose them to a wide variety of reading material and train them to use these materials efficiently.
+Hence, we expose students to a wide variety of reading material and train them to use these materials efficiently.

 We expand upon these procedures by using examples of fictional and professional writing from print and other media for analysis, comment, and emulation, and instructors craft classroom activities that develop:

-• the ability to read critically and analytically -- so students can discuss how an author treats different problems, how different authors address the same problem (in different media), or how topics have ephemeral or enduring importance;
+• the ability to read critically and analytically -- so students can discuss how an author treats different problems, how different authors address the same problem (in different media), and how topics may have ephemeral or enduring importance;

-• familiarity with the scientific method -- when students practice data collection, hypothesis formation and analysis, and examine their implications;
+• familiarity with the scientific method -- when students practice data collection, hypothesis formation and analysis, and examination of ensuing implications;

 • the ability to interpret and make reasonable conclusions about language presented in different formats -- when students analyze statistical tables, graphs, or formulae;

-• the ability to synthesize sources and contribute to a debate arguments that are fluent, cohesive, persuasive, and adequately supported – when students practice the process method in writing and oral presentations;
+• the ability to synthesize sources and contribute to a debate arguments that are fluent, cohesive, persuasive, and adequately supported – when students practice the process method in preparing written and oral presentations;

 • knowledge of the roles of languages in culture – when students are presented with examples of variation and change in the social and syntactic use of English, and of the norms for oral and written comprehensibility;